 SEMINARS, OPTIONAL SPEECHES, PERFORMANCES - Each day, faculty and staff members offer three or four optional events on varied topics at non-class times.
 These events allow students to encounter new ideas in fields outside of their Area I disciplines and faculty and staff to discuss ideas about which they care deeply.
 The seminars bring great intellectual energy and breadth to the entire community and allow deepening conversations in less formal settings.
 Also, faculty sometimes invite outside speakers to campus.
 These presentations are open to all and may be required for particular classes.
 We usually schedule at least two of these optional seminars for an hour before dinner (4:00 pm - 5:00 pm) and another two an hour after dinner (7:00 pm - 8:00 pm) before most evening athletic and social activities begin.
-Times, places, and subjects are broadcast in the weekly Governor's School calendar and on the daily refectory board and the Residence hall bulletin boards.
+Times, places, and subjects are broadcast in the weekly Governor's School calendar.
 In the past, roughly a half to two-thirds of the community attended at least one program each day.
 The following is a sample from 100 or more optional seminars we have offered in each of the last few years.
-In 2021 some of these events may be held virtually, or in small groups to abide by distancing restrictions or to allow students who are uncomfortable in large groups to experience these events.